-Resources: Organisations supporting people with mental health reported that the closure of the Orchard Centre left a gap in support opportunities for those experiencing long term mental health conditions.
+Resources: Organisations supporting people with mental health reported that the closure of the Orchard Centre left a gap in support opportunities

+Work and economy Housing and community for those experiencing long term mental health conditions.

 Another challenge being a lack of out-of-hours support.
+Community Police indicated that they often are required to intervene until people can be connected to specialist services when they reopen.